Salvage vs. Rebuilt Titles: What's the Difference?

 | New Jersey | Special Title/Salvage Unit Inspection | Before/after photos of all sides required |

 Note that the rebuilt title designation is permanent — it follows the vehicle for life.
 Even decades later, a buyer can see that the car was once a total loss, which perpetually impacts resale value and insurance options.
-Understanding what coverage you can get on salvage title vehicles is key before committing to a purchase.
+To understand how insurers make the original repair vs. total loss decision, it helps to know how they calculate ACV and apply state thresholds.
+If you're thinking about keeping your totaled car after an insurance settlement, reviewing what a salvage title means for future insurability is a critical first step.

 Frequently Asked Questions